 - Serve with maple syrup, honey or any other sweetener you prefer.

 How to store leftover banana pancakes?

-If you’ve found yourself too full to finish off your banana oat pancakes, or you’ve made a double batch so that you have leftovers, they store well.
-Allow them to cool completely before storing in an airtight container.
+If you’ve found yourself too full to finish your banana oat pancakes, or you’ve made a double batch so you have leftovers, they store well.
+Allow them to cool completely before storing them in an airtight container.